cujojs/cram/docs/options.md

 	-m --main --include
 		includes the following file into the bundle.
 		You may specify more than one by repeating this option.
+	--exclude
+		excludes the following file from the bundle.
+		You may specify more than one by repeating this option.
 	-r --root --appRoot
 		specifies the path from the current working directory to the effective location of your html documents.
 This serves as the